Sacapuntas96/CCalculator/README.md

 # CCalculator

-A sleek, modern, and lightweight calculator built using **C** and **GTK4/Libadwaita**.
-Designed to be fast, efficient, and native to the GNOME desktop.
+CCalculator is my first-ever application project.
+I built it because I wanted a clean, distraction-free calculator that feels native to my Linux desktop and follows the modern GNOME design language.